ietf-wg-cellar/matroska-specification/menu.md

 ### Player Requirements

 Some `Matroska Players` might not support the control track.
 That mean they will play the active/looped parts as part of the data.
-So I suggest putting the active/looped parts of a movie at the end of a movie.
+Thus, I suggest putting the active/looped parts of a movie at the end of a movie.
 When a Menu-aware `Matroska Player` encounter the default Control Track of a `Matroska` file, the first order **SHOULD** be to jump at the start of the active/looped part of the movie.